 The purpose of the meeting is so that the Parish Council can explain what it has been doing over the last year and it enables the electors to have their say on anything they consider is important to the people of the Parish.

-The Annual Parish Meeting is a meeting of all the local government electors for the Parish.
-It is NOT a Meeting of the Parish Council, which the public can participate in.
 Anyone may attend but only registered electors of Nether Stowey Parish may speak and vote.
 For this reason please make sure you sign the attendance sheet.

 How is the meeting arranged?

 The meeting is organised by the Parish Council and the main point of contact is the Clerk.
 There are few formalities but the agenda is intentionally kept loose to allow electors plenty of time to raise their concerns.